Migraine can cause severe, recurrent, and potentially disabling headaches that typically last from 4–72 hours.

 This article looks at how long migraine attacks last, migraine stages, causes, and common triggers.
 It then explores treatments, prevention, and when someone should seek help for symptoms.

 Migraine is a complex condition with different stages and contributing factors.
-They can last from 4–72 hours if left untreated.
+They can last from

 The length and frequency of migraine varies from person to person.